 jupyterhub-pyspark-hdfs-anomaly-detection-taxi-data

-This demo showcases the integration between Jupyter and Apache Hadoop deployed on the Stackable Data Platform (SDP) Kubernetes cluster.
-JupyterLab is deployed using the pyspark-notebook stack provided by the Jupyter community.
-The SDP makes this integration easy by publishing a discovery ConfigMap for the HDFS cluster.
-This ConfigMap is then mounted in all Pods running PySpark notebooks so that these have access to HDFS data.
+This demo showcases the integration between JupyterLab, Spark Connect and Apache Hadoop deployed on the Stackable Data Platform (SDP) Kubernetes cluster.
+The SDP makes this integration easy by publishing a discovery ConfigMap for the HDFS cluster and a Spark Connect service.
+This ConfigMap is then mounted in all Pods running PySpark so that these have access to HDFS data.
+The Jupyter notebook is a lightweight client that delegates the model training to the Spark Connect service.
 For this demo, the HDFS cluster is provisioned with a small sample of the NYC taxi trip dataset, which is analyzed with a notebook that is provisioned automatically in the JupyterLab interface.

 Install this demo on an existing Kubernetes cluster: